 When you have a PICC line, life is already hard.
 You have to remember to organize and prep your medication, set up your nursing visits, and to take the time to do your infusions.
-As this wasn’t enough, one of the biggest challenges becomes showering.
+As if this wasn’t enough, one of the biggest challenges is showering.
 Here are our 4 most commonly asked questions for showering with a PICC line answered by our very own professional patient.

-In One Word: Infection
+In one word: Infection

-In One Word: Bath
+In one word: Bath

-A bath allows for more mobility and reduces the risk of water getting near the PICC Line insertion site.
-It is important to still cover your line with a waterproof barrier, but you may find yourself being more comfortable in a bath.
+A bath allows for more mobility and reduces the risk of water getting near the PICC line insertion site.
+It is still important to cover your line with a waterproof barrier, but you may find yourself being more comfortable in a bath.
 You can wash your hair and use a washcloth with reduced worry of water splattering.
 You may need to ask for help washing your hair or getting out of the bath.
 Always check to see that your dressing is secure and dry after bathing.

-Keeping your PICC line dry and water free is key to keeping your PICC line safe, secure, and preventing infection or dislodgement.
-If your PICC line does get wet, immediately try to dry the area and call your home health nurse to schedule an emergency dressing change or have a trained family member change your dressing.
-The sooner your dressing is changed, the lower the risk of infection.
+Keeping your PICC line dry and water free is key to keeping your PICC line safe, secure, and preventing infection dislodgement.
+If your PICC line does get wet, immediately try to dry the area and call your home health nurse to schedule an emergency dressing change, or have a trained family member change your dressing.
+The sooner your dressing is changed, the lower risk of infection.

 Learn more about changing your PICC line dressing at home here!